Obarun/66/doc/66-frontend.md

     valid value :

-    * auto : creates the service script file as [execline](https://skarnet.org/software/execline) script.
+    * auto : creates a service script by copying the `Execute` field verbatim and prepending an [execline](https://skarnet.org/software/execline) shebang to the beginning of the script.
 This is the **default**.

-        The corresponding file to start the service will automatically be written in [execline](https://skarnet.org/software/execline) format with the `Execute` key value.

-    * custom : creates the service script file making a verbatim copy of the `Execute` field of the section. **Do not forget** to set the shebang of the script at `Execute` key.
+    * custom : Creates a service script by copying the `Execute` field verbatim and applying the specified shebang to execute the script. **Do not forget** to set the shebang at `Execute` key field.

     ---